cupid-ide/cupid/nuopcdocs/generic.rst

 associated with it.
-Your NUOPC Model cap should stick with only one of the IPD versions.  **It is recommended that you use the latest version (currently IPDv04) as it is the most flexible and ecompasses all earlier versions.**
+Your NUOPC Model cap should stick with only one of the IPD versions.  **It is recommended that you use the latest version (currently IPDv04) as it is the most flexible and encompasses all earlier versions.**

 You are responsible for implementing in your NUOPC Model cap any required phase where the Provider is listed as User.
 Clicking